axojeff/axojeff/README.md

 ## I know html and css... that's about it :D

-### I put most of my stuff on [My Gitea Instance](https://git.elliemese.win/Elliemese/) now
+### I have privated almost everything on my github account.
+You can find my projects in [My Gitea Instance](https://git.elliemese.win/Elliemese/) now!

-If you need to contact me, please add me on discord.
-Add: "elliemese"

-### Thats about it! have an amazing day!